schmaustech/ceph-on-hosted-cluster-blog/README.md

 rook-ceph-rgw-ocs-storagecluster-cephobjectstore-a-79bcfc7xgfst   2/2     Running     0             2m2s
 ~~~

-We can also confirm this from the command line by issuing an oc get storageclass.
-We should see 4 new storageclasses: one for block (rbd), two for object (rgw/nooba) and one for file(cephfs).
+We can also confirm the installation is complete by looking at the storageclasses.
+We should see four new storageclasses: one for block (rbd), two for object (rgw/nooba) and one for file(cephfs).

 ~~~bash
 $ oc get storageclass